manuEbg/NNHelferlein.jl/README.md

 The German word *Helferlein* means something like *little helper*;
 please pronounce it like `hell-fur-line`.

+The package follows mainly the Knet-style; i.e. all networks can be trained with the Knet-iterators, all layers can be used together with Knet-style quickly-self-written layers, all Knet-networks can be trained with tb_train(), all data providers can be used together, ...

+The high-level API makes its possible to define and train neural networks in less lines of code and even more intuitively as with frameworks like TensorFlow or PyTorch.

 See documentation and examples for a first intro.

 <!---